maplemavin/docs/api_v1.md

 This endpoint is used to get a request token.

 username _(required)_

-    the email or username of the user trying to authenticate
+> <p> the email or username of the user trying to authenticate

 password _(required)_

-    the password of the user trying to authenticate
+> <p> the password of the user trying to authenticate

 response\_type _(required)_

-    the response type you'd like to receive
+> <p> the response type you'd like to receive

-    possible value is `code`
+> <p> possible value is `code`

 client\_id _(required)_

-    the ID of the application this user is connecting to (applications can be created in the backend of Fullscreen Direct)
+> <p> the ID of the application this user is connecting to (applications can be created in the backend of Fullscreen Direct)

-    possible values are any client ID that matches a registered application
+> <p> possible values are any client ID that matches a registered application

 redirect\_uri _(required)_

-    the redirect URI tied to the application you're connecting the user to
+> <p> the redirect URI tied to the application you're connecting the user to

-    possible values are the URI that matches the application being used
+> <p> possible values are the URI that matches the application being used

 ### Example Response